tshort/WebAssemblyCompiler.jl/docs/src/index.md

 !!! warning "Experimental and in progress"
     This code is experimental.
 Expect to find errors or failures when compiling Julia code.

-    This uses not-yet-final features of WebAssembly.
+    This uses very recent features of WebAssembly.
     A bleeding-edge browser is needed.
-    As of now, only Chrome dev version 119 or higher works.
-    In Chrome's chrome://flags/, the following flags need to be enabled:
-    * Experimental WebAssembly
-    * WebAssembly Garbage Collection
-    * WebAssembly Stringref
+    At least version 119 of Chrome or version 120 of Firefox is needed.

 WebAssemblyCompiler supports many Julia constructs, including: